 We believe that through Adam’s willful disobedience to God, sin entered the world and its guilt was imputed to all humanity.
 A corrupt nature was transmitted to the entire human race.

 Jesus Christ, being fully God and fully man, is the only human to have lived a sinless life.
-All other people are alienated from God, have lost their innocence, and are incapable of choosing what is acceptable to God apart from divine grace and salvation through Jesus Christ.
+All other people are alienated from God, have lost their innocence; incurred the penalty of spiritual and physical death; became inherently corrupt and utterly incapable of choosing or doing that which is acceptable to God apart from divine grace and salvation through Jesus Christ.

 Scripture References: Genesis 2:16–17; Genesis 3:1–19; Romans 5:12; 2 Corinthians 5:21; Hebrews 7:26; Romans 3:22–23; Romans 6:23; Ephesians 2:1–3, 12

-We believe that salvation is the gift of God brought to humanity by grace and received through personal faith in the Lord Jesus Christ, whose blood was shed on the cross for the forgiveness of sins.
+We believe that salvation is the gift of God brought to humanity by grace and received through personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of sins.

 Scripture References: Ephesians 2:8–10; John 1:12; Ephesians 1:7; 1 Peter 1:18–19